divio/divio-cloud-docs/how-to/interact-database.rst

 Usage examples for common basic operations
 ------------------------------------------

-It's beyond the scope of this article to give general guidance on using Postgres, but these examples will help give you an idea of some typical operations that you might undertake while using Divio Cloud.
+It's beyond the scope of this article to give general guidance on using the database, but these examples will help give you an idea of some typical operations that you might undertake while using Divio Cloud.

-All the examples assume that you are interacting with the local database, running in its  ``db`` container.
+All the examples assume that you are interacting with the local database, running in its  ``db`` container, and will use Postgres.

 In each case, we launch the command from within the ``web`` container with ``docker-compose run --rm web`` and we specify: